Who We Are

 We seldom have pugs waiting for homes, and therefore we do not have a kennel or rescue centre anywhere in the UK.
-On occasions, however, we do have pugs in need of nursing care and temporary fostering, and again the assistance of volunteers and members of Friends of Welfare is invaluable.
+We do have pugs in need of nursing care and temporary fostering, and again the assistance of volunteers and members of Friends of Welfare is invaluable.

 Please note that with the exception of any pugs requiring nursing care or temporary fostering as mentioned above, no surrendered pugs awaiting re-homing are kept at the homes of our Trustees or Friends of Welfare.
 We therefore request that you do not contact us to ask if you can come and view the available pugs.